 Sample Community Solar bill from one of our partners, Delaware River Solar.

-- Take a closer look at your energy service company (ESCO).
 We strongly recommend checking the rate that you are paying your ESCO for supply charges.
 You can find your utility’s supply rates on your utility’s website.
 Third Party Energy Supply companies can increase your supply rates after your agreement expires.
 We recommend that you keep a close eye on this, and mark your calendar on the week this agreement is scheduled to expire.

-- Remove Budget Billing.
 Your utility calculates budget billing on historical data from your previous twelve months of usage.
 You can keep budget billing of course, however, you won’t see the savings from joining a Community Solar Farm until the end of the year when the utility calculates your current year of consumption, the total solar credits applied, and the budgeted amount you paid over the course of the year.